Skip to content

 Vaccinations

-Nepal has no required vaccinations but the following are recommended: Hepatitis A, Typhoid and Tetanus.
+Nepal has no required vaccinations, but the following are recommended: Hepatitis A, Typhoid and Tetanus.
 I got the Hepatitis A vaccine before going due to the higher risk of contaminated water (where I used Chlorine Dioxide purification tablets).
 And Typhoid for the same reason as water pollution.
-Check out the latest government-recommended vaccines and book them plenty in advance as availability can be limited.
+Check out the latest government-recommended vaccines and book them plenty in advance, as availability can be limited.

 Nepalese Culture & Language

-Yes, the scenery is stunning but I equally remember the culture and religions which added a spiritual dimension to the trek.
-The Nepalese are very hospitable and friendly with a fantastic sense of humour, it’s easy to find peace and friendships.
-The 2 main religions are Hinduism and Buddhism with the Annapurna Region being heavily Buddhist-influenced.
-You’ll see prayer flags hung in the villages, and hike past Stupas plus it is worth visiting the monasteries.
-It is commonplace to see people begging and street selling which is a reminder of the poverty in Nepal and is pretty humbling.
-The Sherpa community was fascinating to learn about and get to know the Guides and Porters over tea and cards.
-The Guides all spoke adequate English however the porters spoke little; I only learnt a few phrases in Nepalese which the locals really appreciated.
+Yes, the scenery is stunning, but I equally remember the culture and religions I learnt about, which added a spiritual dimension to the Annapurna Circuit trek.
+The Nepalese are very hospitable and friendly with a fantastic sense of humour; it’s easy to find peace and friendships.
+The 2 main religions are Hinduism and Buddhism, with the Annapurna Region being heavily Tibetan Buddhist-influenced.
+You’ll see prayer flags hung in the villages, and hike past Stupas, plus it is worth visiting the monasteries.

 How difficult is the Annapurna Circuit?

 Annapurna Circuit is a moderately challenging long-distance trek.
-It is not a technically difficult trek compared to Dolomites Alta Via 4 with various options for how fast you want to complete the trek from 2 weeks to 3 weeks.
-And if you want to reduce your load then hiring a porter will mean only carrying a daypack on the trail.
+It is not a technically difficult trek compared to the Dolomites Alta Via 4, with various options for how fast you want to complete the trek, from 2 weeks to 3 weeks.
+And if you want to reduce your load, then hiring a porter will mean only carrying a daypack on the trail.
 The harder bit is the acclimation to the altitude and reduced Oxygen.
-Having a general level of fitness will help reduce the chances and effects of Altitude Sickness.
-The hardest day was Thorong La Pass which has a 1000m climb starting at 4 am in freezing conditions and slowly trekking through snow to the pass before it gets too windy then a 1700m descent on scree into Muktinath.

-Training Plan – Preparing for Annapurna
+Training Plan – Preparing for the Annapurna Circuit

-For Training, I did a few months of preparation with most weekends doing a long 15-20km training hike,.This was with a full 18kg backpack and as much climbing as possible around the Midlands in the UK.
-I would run and play sports so the cardio was there but I started a HITT workout plan a few times a week to improve upper body strength and core.
-Unless you live somewhere with higher altitudes nearby it’s difficult to train for this aspect.
+For Training, I did a few months of preparation, with most weekends doing a long 15-20km training hike.
+This was with a full 18kg backpack and as much climbing as possible around the Midlands in the UK.
+I would run and play sports, so the cardio was there, but I started a HIIT workout plan a few times a week to improve upper body strength and core.
+Unless you live somewhere with higher altitudes nearby, it’s difficult to train for this aspect.

 Thorong La Pass